 The famous US Dividend Aristocrats are a select group of S&P 500 stocks with 25+ years of consecutive dividend increases.
-The UK Dividend Aristocrats Index is create by S&P and is based on a managed dividends policy of increasing or stable dividends for at least 7 consecutive year.
-In Europe it is not common to by default focus on paying dividend in a row to the shareholders.
+The UK Dividend Aristocrats Index is created by S&P and is based on a managed dividends policy of increasing or stable dividends for at least 7 consecutive years.
+In Europe, it is not common to focus on paying a dividend in a row ( consecutive years) to the shareholders.

 Difference UK and US Dividend Aristocrats